rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 };
 ```

-By having the select state and all the select functions at your disposal, you can read and write from and to the select state from anywhere.
+With the select state and all of the select functions at your disposal, you can read from and write to the select state from anywhere.

 <Divider />

 That's everything you need to know about React Table Library's select plugin.
 If you have feedback, please open up an issue on the [GitHub repository](https://github.com/table-library/react-table-library).
-If you want to read more about the table library, check out its [documentation](https://react-table-library.com).
+If you want to read more about the React Table Library, check out its [documentation](https://react-table-library.com).